Panasonic GH3 vs Olympus E-M10

 It is notable that the GH3 has a microphone port, which is missing on the E-M10.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the GH3 and the E-M10 have been discontinued, but can regularly be found used on eBay.
 The GH3 was replaced by the Panasonic GH4, while the E-M10 was followed by the Olympus E-M10 II.
+Further information on the two cameras, as well as related accessories, can be found on the official Panasonic and Olympus websites.

 Review summary: Panasonic GH3 vs Olympus E-M10